Information for prospective students

 Scholarships

-The scholarship include a stipend for three years together with travel money.
-The annual gross salary of those funded by the Univesity is currently a little bit over 16000 Euros.
-Travel money is about 4000 Euros and can be used only for participating in conference or in research activities.
-The salary can be increased up to 50% for a maximum of 12 months of research abroad.
+The scholarships include a stipend for three years together with travel money.
+The annual gross salary for those funded by the University is currently a little over 16,000 Euros.
+Travel money is about 4,800 Euros and can be used only for participating in conferences or research activities.
+The salary can be increased by up to 50% for a maximum of 12 months of research abroad

 Top